RHood78/cryptoCommand/README.md

 # cryptoCommand
-Server for Crypto-currency command center
+A Simple Script To Watch Your Crypto-currency Miner.